-Debra Bell, Ph.D. is the best-selling author of the award-winning Ultimate Guide to Homeschooling, Ultimate Guide to Homeschooling Teens, and the Ultimate Planners for moms, teens, and students.
+Debra Bell, Ph.D., is the best-selling author of the award-winning The Ultimate Guide to Homeschooling, The Ultimate Guide to Homeschooling Teens, and The Ultimate Planners for moms, teens, and students.
 Her articles on homeschooling have been widely published.
-She has been a keynote or featured speaker at numerous international and national venues for more than twenty years.
+She has been a keynote and featured speaker at numerous international and national venues for more than 20 years.
 During her homeschooling years, Debra founded three homeschool co-ops which continue today.
 A pioneer in online education, today she is executive director and lead teacher for Aim Academy, which provides online college prep and AP® courses for 7th-12th graders both stateside and abroad.
-Debra holds a bachelor’s of science in communications education, and a master’s degree in English.
+Debra holds a Bachelor of Science in communications education and a master’s degree in English.
 After homeschooling, she completed a Ph.D. in educational psychology at Temple University in Philadelphia, PA.
 A former high school and college English teacher, Debra and her husband Kermit home educated their four kids K-12.

 Mike’s previous experience includes combat service during the first Persian Gulf War as a United States Army cavalry officer, private legal practice, and founding a nationally ranked internet marketing firm.
 He holds a juris doctorate with honors from the Boston University School of Law as a Paul J. Liacos Scholar and an LLM with merit in Constitutional and Human Rights Law from the London School of Economics.
 He is a member of six federal and state bars.